-- the development is required for preserving public health or public safety or for other imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment, - there is no satisfactory alternative, - the development would not be detrimental to the maintenance of the population of the species at a favourable conservation status in its natural range. - b) Development that would be likely to have an adverse effect on a species protected under the Wildlife and Countryside Act 1981 (as amended) will not be permitted unless it can be shown that: - the development will contribute to significant social, economic or environmental benefit, - there is no other satisfactory solution, - there will be no significant negative impact on the conservation status of the species. - c) Development likely to have a significant effect on any other protected species following the implementation of any mitigation measures will not be permitted unless it can be justified in accordance with the relevant legislation. - d) Where invasive non-native species (INNS) are present on a development site, planning permission will only be granted where developers can demonstrate that the provisions of the Wildlife and Countryside Act 1981 (as amended) relating to non-native species have been fully accounted for.
+- there is no satisfactory alternative, - the development would not be detrimental to the maintenance of the population of the species at a favourable conservation status in its natural range. - b.
+Development which would be likely to have an adverse impact on an animal or plant species protected under the Wildlife and Countryside Act 1981 (as amended) will not be permitted unless it can be shown that: - the development will contribute to significant social, economic or environmental benefit, - there is no other satisfactory solution, - there will be no significant negative impact on the conservation status of the species. - c.
+Development likely to have a significant effect on any other protected species following the implementation of any mitigation measures will not be permitted unless it can be justified in accordance with the relevant legislation. - d.
+Where invasive non-native species (INNS) are present on a development site, or where planting is proposed as part of the development, planning permission will only be granted where developers can demonstrate that the provisions of the Wildlife and Countryside Act 1981 (as amended) relating to non-native species have been fully accounted for.